Jürgen Klopp: Colleagues

 Klopp worked closely with Željko Buvač as his assistant manager, from 2001 until 2018.
 This 17-year collaboration spanned Klopp's tenures at German football clubs Mainz 05, Borussia Dortmund, and Liverpool.
 Buvač, a Bosnian former professional player, was often referred to as Klopp's right-hand man, and Klopp reportedly affectionately nicknamed Buvač as "the brain", to indicate his importance in the coaching setup.
 Buvač left Liverpool in 2018.
 The reason given by the club at the time was that he was going to spend time away from the club for "personal reasons".
 However, there were rumours even at the time that Buvač had fallen out with Klopp, and these seemed to be confirmed shortly after with reports that Buvač had taken issue with the increasing influence of Pep Lijnders on the coaching setup.

-Another member of Klopp's inner circle is Peter Krawietz, who was assistant manager at Liverpool.
+Another member of Klopp's inner circle is Peter Krawietz (de), who was assistant manager at Liverpool.
 Krawietz has effectively worked with Klopp since he joined his local club Mainz 05 as a video analyst in 1996.
 Klopp was still a Mainz 05 player at the time, and Krawietz would have been responsible for analysing players' performances.
 Krawietz was promoted to the role of chief scout in 2001 under Klopp's managerial tenure, and followed him to Borussia Dortmund in 2008, and then Liverpool in 2015.
 If Buvač was "the brain" of Klopp's operation, Krawietz is described as Klopp's "eyes".
 His role has been reported to be more behind the scenes, with a focus on analysis, scouting and set-pieces.
 Liverpool confirmed that Krawietz would leave Liverpool at the same time as Klopp, at the end of the 2023/24 season.

 Pepijn Lijnders, known as 'Pep' for short, is another of Klopp's assistant managers.
-Lijnders was already at Liverpool when Klopp arrived in 2015, having joined the club the year before under Brendan Rogers as under-16s coach, and then been named first-team development coach in the summer of 2015.
+Lijnders was already at Liverpool when Klopp arrived in 2015, having joined the club the year before under Brendan Rodgers as under-16s coach, and then been named first-team development coach in the summer of 2015.
 A Dutchman himself, he left for the Eerste Divisie in January 2018, having accepted to manage Dutch club NEC Nijmegen.
 He rejoined Klopp's coaching staff at Liverpool in May 2018, as assistant manager.
 Lijnders is more hands-on, taking an active role in training sessions and being a vocal figure on the touchline.
 Klopp describes him as being "a real energiser".
 Lijnders has also confirmed he would leave Liverpool at the same time as Klopp, to pursue his own managerial career.

 Other members of Klopp's coaching team include Vitor Matos who replaced Pep Lijnders as elite development coach, as well as first-team goalkeeping coach John Achterberg, assistant goalkeeping coaches Jack Robinson and former Brazilian international goalkeeper and World Cup winner Claudio Taffarel.